Rideau Canal: Skateway

 Since the winter of 1970–71, the section of the Rideau Canal passing through central Ottawa has been re-purposed as what is officially the world's largest and second longest skating rink.
 The cleared length is 7.8 km and has the equivalent surface area of 90 Olympic ice hockey rinks.
 It runs from the Hartwells Lockstation at Carleton University to the locks between the Parliament Buildings and the Château Laurier, including Dow's Lake in between.
 It serves as a popular tourist attraction and recreational area and is also the focus of the Winterlude festival in Ottawa.

-In the winter of 2022-2023, unseasonably mild weather prevented the opening of the Skateway for Winterlude.
-Beaver Tails, a fried dough pastry, are sold along with other snacks and beverages, in kiosks on the skateway.
-Kiosks were removed in early 2023 due to the resulting lack of tourism.
+Although some residents of Ottawa used the canal as an impromptu skating surface for years, the official use of the canal as a skateway and tourist attraction is a more recent innovation.
+As recently as 1970, however, city government of Ottawa considered paving over the canal to make an expressway.
+The federal government's ownership of the canal, however, prevented the city from pursuing this proposal.
+When Doug Fullerton was appointed chair of the National Capital Commission, he proposed a recreational corridor around the canal, including the winter skateway between Carleton University and Confederation Park.

+The plan was implemented on January 18, 1971, despite opposition by city council.
+A small section of ice near the National Arts Centre was cleared by NCC employees with brooms and shovels, and 50,000 people skated on the canal the first weekend.
+Today the skating area of the canal is larger because of the equipment available for ice resurfacing and 24/7 maintenance crews.
+The skateway now has an average of one million visits per year.
+City councillor and author Clive Doucet credits this transformation of the canal with reinvigorating the communities of the Glebe, Old Ottawa East and Old Ottawa South.